 - Apply for a Loan: Kabbage makes it very easy to enter your information and get pre-qualified for a loan in just a few minutes on its app.
 The whole process takes place in the app, and when you’re approved, you can get connected to a loan specialist.

-OnDeck and Kabbage both get pretty good customer reviews.
+OnDeck reviews and Kabbage reviews are both pretty good.
 Both are able to retain customers for multiple loans despite their high APR costs.
-This speaks volumes to the customer service of each, which we have found to be very good with both businesses.
+This speaks volumes to the great customer service of both businesses.
 However, past customers rank OnDeck a bit higher on overall satisfaction than the ratings by Kabbage’s customers.

 OnDeck Capital gets 5-star ratings 94% of the time on TrustPilot, and an A+ rating with the Better Business Bureau.
 OnDeck reviews indicate business owners were happy with the speed of getting an OnDeck business loan and the fact that they could get a loan at all after being rejected by numerous banks.